google-research/mt-metrics-eval/README.md

   > mqm.ende.seg.score
 ```
 This produces an intermediate form with single scores per segment that match
-the scores in MTME; the file contains extra columns that contain rater id and
+the scores in MTME; the file contains extra columns with rater id and
 other info.

 Other options let you explore different error weightings or extract scores from